GOP antisemitism resolution passes House, fractures Democrats

 “In order to stop the Majority from playing these political games, we will vote Present, and we urge our colleagues — regardless of their substantive views of the resolution — to do the same,” they added.

 Thirteen Democrats voted against the resolution: Reps.
-Bonnie Watson Coleman (N.J.), Rashida Tlaib (Mich.), Ayanna Pressley (Mass.), Alexandria Ocasio-Cortez (N.Y.), Summer Lee (Pa.), Raúl Grijalva (Ariz.), Robert Garcia (Ill.), Jamaal Bowman (N.Y.), Gerry Connolly (Va.), Cori Bush (Mo.), Pramila Jayapal (Wash.), Delia Ramirez (Ill.) and Ilhan Omar (Minn.).
+Bonnie Watson Coleman (N.J.), Rashida Tlaib (Mich.), Ayanna Pressley (Mass.), Alexandria Ocasio-Cortez (N.Y.), Summer Lee (Pa.), Raúl Grijalva (Ariz.), Jesús “Chuy” García (Ill.), Jamaal Bowman (N.Y.), Gerry Connolly (Va.), Cori Bush (Mo.), Pramila Jayapal (Wash.), Delia Ramirez (Ill.) and Ilhan Omar (Minn.).
 Rep. Thomas Massie (Ky.) was the only Republican to oppose the measure.

 The House considered the resolution — led by Rep. David Kustoff (Tenn.) and Max Miller (Ohio), the two Jewish Republicans in the House — after the Anti-Defamation League (ADL) reported a significant increase in antisemitic incidents in the U.S. since the Oct.
 7 attack by Hamas.

-Note: Editor’s note: This story has been updated to reflect that Rep. Jesús “Chuy” García (D-Ill.) was one of the 13 Democrats to vote against the resolution.